Compare Top Financial Spread Betting Brokers

 IG Spread Betting

 IG are the largest spread betting broker in the world, by both market capitalization (they are listed on the LSE with a mkt cap of over £2.5bn) and active client base.
-As such IG invest have one of the largest range of markets available through their trading platform and some of the best free trader tools available to clients you can test their platform by opening a demo account here.
+As such IG invest have one of the largest range of markets available through their trading platform and some of the best free trader tools available to clients.

 Core Spreads are one of the newest spread betting brokers in the UK.
 Core Spreads objective to to provide the tightest spreads in the industry but offering an execution only platform (i.e. now news, analysis, or trader tools).
 For spread bettors looking to reduce trading costs Core Spreads offer a simple, quick and easy to use trading platform find out more.
 For new clients they also offer a 50% rebate on your first month’s trading costs (which is a bit like an uncapped welcome bonus (sort of)).